venubothsa/reactpractice/README.md

   ### JSX :
    JSX is an extension to javascript.
 Though it is not mandatory to use JSX in react, it is one of the good features and easy to use.

    #### Key points about JSX
-      - In JSX we can write XML like code for elements and components.
+   - In JSX we can write XML like code for elements and components. <br>
-      - JSX tags have tag name, attributes and childern.
+   - JSX tags have tag name, attributes and childern. <br>
-      - JSX not necessity to write React applications.
+   - JSX not necessity to write React applications. <br>
-      - JSX makes your react code simpler and elegant.
+   - JSX makes your react code simpler and elegant. <br>
    - JSX ultimately transpiles to pure JavaScript which is understood by the browsers.

   #### Components: